 One of my proudest moments was being offered a ride by some other tourists and we started to talk about working in Oz.
 They then brought up a story they’d heard about a guy who was traveling around Oz drawing hostels.
 They were talking about me!

 This is only a fraction of what happened on those early trips.
-I went on to travel extensively, especially in India.
+I continued to make art travel extensively, especially in India.

 I switched from selling art as I traveled, to selling art at home to fund my travels.
 A big difference, and as it turned out more financially rewarding.